The commatoform disorder

 Poczucie osobistego szczęścia, jak je brałem na rozum, sprawiło czasem że powiedziałem, jak by mi dano wybór, nie wahałbym się i miał takiego samego życia powtórkę, od początku…

-Well, natural languages are also spoken, and commas obviously are not to regulate the breath.
-Their sounding is in sentence stress and intonation.
-Spoken Polish has markers clear enough, for words as “że” or “żeby”, and sentence structure.
-Phrases as powiedziałem (powiedziałam) że | I said that — are the same as in Polish and English, for intonation; they do not have the spoken mark for the comma, unless we want to emphasize or highlight speaking itself.
-The matter is the same with words for thought and feeling.
+All natural languages are written and — spoken.
+Commas obviously are not to regulate the breath, and their sounding is mostly in sentence stress and intonation.
+Spoken Polish has markers clear enough.
+Phrases as “powiedziałem (powiedziałam) że | I said that” — are with regard to punctuation exactly the same in Polish and English; they do not have the spoken mark for the comma, unless we want to emphasize speaking itself.

 They propose to establish a corporate supervisor